-Pursuant to our registration rights agreement to which certain of our principal stockholders, directors and their affiliates are parties, the holders of 15,481,262 shares of common stock are entitled to registration rights with respect to the shares of common stock held by them.
-These shares include the shares held (and shares issuable upon the exercise of warrants held) by ARCH Venture Partners and affiliated funds, Bain Capital Venture entities, Flagship Ventures Fund 2005, L.P., bioMerieux SA and our directors Marijn Dekkers, Ph.D. and David R. Walt, Ph.D., and an affiliate of our director Paul M. Meister.
+Pursuant to our registration rights agreement to which certain of our principal stockholders, directors and their affiliates are parties, the holders of certain shares of common stock and warrants to purchase shares of our common stock are entitled to registration rights with respect to the shares of common stock held by them.
+These shares include the shares held (and shares issuable upon the exercise of warrants held) by ARCH Venture Partners and affiliated funds, Bain Capital Venture entities, Flagship Ventures Fund 2005, L.P., and our directors Marijn Dekkers, Ph.D. and David R. Walt, Ph.D., and an affiliate of our director Paul M. Meister.
+See "Security Ownership of Certain Beneficial Owners and Management."

 Under our registration rights agreement, holders of registrable shares can demand that we file a registration statement or request that their shares be included on a registration statement that we are otherwise filing, in either case, registering the resale of their shares of common stock.
-The registration rights will terminate at the earlier of the closing of a Change of Control Event, as such term is defined in our restated certificate of incorporation, (b) such time as Rule 144 under the Securities Act or another similar exemption under the Securities Act is available for the sale of all of such registrable shares without limitation during a three-month period without registration (and without the requirement for us to be in compliance with the current public information required under Rule 144(c)(1)), or (3) the fifth anniversary of the completion of our initial public offering.
+The registration rights will terminate at the earlier of the closing of a Change of Control Event, as such term is defined in our restated certificate of incorporation, (b) such time as Rule 144 under the Securities Act of 1933, as amended, or the Securities Act, or another similar exemption under the Securities Act is available for the sale of all of such registrable shares without limitation during a three-month period without registration (and without the requirement for us to be in compliance with the current public information required under Rule 144(c)(1)), or (3) the fifth anniversary of the completion of our initial public offering.

 Demand Registration Rights.
-Following the date that is 180 days after the date of our initial public offering, the holders of a majority of the registrable shares may require us to file a registration statement under the Securities Act at our expense, subject to certain exceptions, with respect to the resale of their registrable shares having an aggregate offering price (net of underwriting discounts and commissions, if any) of at least \$5 million, and we are required to use our reasonable best efforts to effect the registration.
+The holders of a majority of the registrable shares may require us to file a registration statement under the Securities Act at our expense, subject to certain exceptions, with respect to the resale of their registrable shares having an aggregate offering price (net of underwriting discounts and commissions, if any) of at least \$5 million, and we are required to use our reasonable best efforts to effect the registration.
 The holders of a majority of the registrable shares may require us to effect up to two such demand registrations for the holders of registrable shares as a group.
 In the event we are required to effect such a demand registration, we may not effect any other registration of securities for sale for our own account (other than a registration effected solely to implement an employee benefit plan or in certain business combination transactions) within 120 days following the effective date of the demand registration.